 EV chargers installed in Minnesota must:

-1. Be able to be used by any make, model, or type of EV;
+1. Be able to charge any make, model, or type of EV;

 2. Comply with state safety standards and standards set by the Society of Automotive Engineers; and